shsaleh/ssh-portfolio/README.md

 This is my portfolio website. fel free to use it for your personal portfolio .

-if you find any mistake in code or have any idea pleas contact me via email below or create fork .
+if you find any mistake in code or have any idea please contact me via email below or create fork .

 ssh.portfolio.project@gmail.com